Dmytry/3d_printing_ideas/README.md

 # Scope

 While those ideas were initially conceived in relation to the 3D printing, they are generally applicable to a broad range of robotics, including but not limited to: welding, machining, laser etching, pick-and-place, etc.

+## Existing patents

+Who knows?
+I'm not aware of any at the moment and I'm not actively seeking an argument over that topic.

+## Novelty

+Who the knows?
+All these ideas are probably 100+ years old in some other context like steam engines.
+However, companies had been patenting use of 100+ year old inventions in the context of 3D printing so it's better to put things publicly in writing with a clear timestamp, just to be sure.